The Castro neighborhood in just 59 seconds:

 In addition to several bus lines, the area is served by two muni subway stations, as well as the F-line with it’s collection of historic streetcars.
-The ‘hood has a rich history, and was a predominantly working class Irish neighborhood before being gentrified by gay men in the 1970s.
+The ‘hood has a rich history, and was a predominantly working class Irish neighborhood before being abandoned by white suburban flight only to be gentrified primarily by gay men in the 1970s.
 It was the epicenter of the gay rights revolution that began in the 1970’s, led by pioneers such as Harvey Milk (a neighborhood school carries his name today).

 Some neighborhood links:

 The Castro (wikipedia)

 Castro Travel Guide (from SF Convention & Visitors Bureau)

 Golden Gate Business Association (1st LGBT Chamber of Commerce)